gravitational/workshop/docker.md

 Error response from daemon: conflict: unable to remove repository reference "myubuntu" (must force) - container 292d1e8d5103 is using its referenced image 50928f386c70
 ```

 Docker complains that there are containers using this image.
 How is this possible?
-We thought that all our containers are gone.
-Actually, Docker keeps track of all containers, even those that have stopped:
+As mentioned previously docker keeps track of all containers, even those that have stopped and won't allow deleting images used by existing containers, running or not:

 ```bash
 $ docker ps -a